nielssp/nielssp.dk/content/published/notes-on-raycasting.md

 }
 ```

-We'll use the following variable to determine whether the texture we should render at end is the side texture or the wall texture:
+We'll use the following variable to determine whether the texture we should render at the end is the side texture or the wall texture:

 ```typescript
 let doorSide = false;